+The rear gunner, Sgt.
+W F Spedie, and the Wireless Operator, Sgt Edward G O French, were both awarded the Distinguished Flying Medal.

+On 5 September with the same crew as well as Sergeant Adams as second pilot, Pilot Officer Mathers left Elvington in Halifax JB839 on a raid on Mannheim.
+They failed to return and their aircraft was found the next day.
+They had been shot down and all killed.

-RAAF Pilot Officer F E Mathers CGM - Pilot RAF Sergeant K A A Adams - 2 Pilot Sergeant R Gough - Flight Engineer RAF RAF Flying Officer W R Simpson - Navigator Flight Sergeant W Goldsbrough - Air Bomber RAF RAF Sergeant E G O French, DFM - Wireless Air Gunner RAF Sergeant G A Muffet - Mid Upper Gunner RAF Flight Sergeant W F Spedie, DFM - Rear Gunner A 1946 report by a Missing Research & Enquiry team stated "a local priest reported that an aircraft was seen at approximately 1 am approaching from the direction of Bruchsal flying at a very low altitude.
-It crashed in swampy ground between the villages of Rheinjhasen and Oberhausen, Germany".
-All the crew are buried in the Durnbach War Cemetery, Germany.
+RAAF Pilot Officer F E Mathers CGM - Pilot

+RAF Sergeant K A A Adams - 2 Pilot

+RAF Sergeant R Gough - Flight Engineer

+RAF Flying Officer W R Simpson - Navigator

+RAF Flight Sergeant W Goldsbrough - Air Bomber

+RAF Sergeant E G O French, DFM - Wireless Air Gunner

+RAF Sergeant G A Muffet - Mid Upper Gunner

+PAF Flight Sergeant W.F.
+Spedie, DEM Rear Gunner

+RAF Flight Sergeant W F Spedie, DFM - Rear Gunner

+A 1946 report by a Missing Research & Enquiry team stated "a local priest reported that an aircraft was seen at approximately 1 am approaching from the direction of Bruchsal flying at a very low It crashed in swampy ground between the villages of Rheinjhasen and Oberhausen, Germany".
+All the crew are buried in the Durnbach British Military Cemetery War Cemetery, Germany, in the Protestant faith and afforded full military honours.
 Pilot Officer Mathers is buried in 6.D.21.

 Flight Sergeant Francis Mathers is remembered with Honour at the Australian War Memorial and the Roll of Honour in Sydney.

-FLEW WRECK HOME Australian Pilot Decorated MELBOURNE, Sunday .-Flight-Sergeant Francis Edwin Mathers, 21, of Pagewood, pilot. has been awarded a Conspicuous Gallantry Medal and two R.A.F. air gunners D.F.Ms. for their part in getting back to its base a badly damaged R.A.F. bombe; and for having shot down an enemy fighter which attacked them.
-Mathers is the third Australian to win the C.G.M..
-His bomber was when attacking an enemy target heavily engaged by ground defences and repeatedly hit.
+FLEW WRECK HOME

+Australian Pilot Decorated

+Sunday.-MELBOURNE, Flight-Sergeant Francis Edwin Mathers, 21, of Pagewood, pilot. has been awarded a Conspicuous Gallantry Medal and two R.A.F. air gunners D.F.Ms. for their part in getting back to its base a badly damaged R.A.F. bomber and for having shot down an enemy fighter which attacked them.

+Mathera is the third Australian to win the C.G.M., His bomber was attacking an enemy target when heavily engaged by ground defences and repeatedly hit.
 Two engines were rendered unserviceable and the starboard alleron control shot away.
-Three petrol tanks which were pierces leaked rapidly.
-On the return flight the bomber gradually lost height and all movable equipment, including gum and ammunition was jettleoned.
-Shortly after having crossed enemy coast the bomber was intercepted by an enemy fighter. fighter was shot into the sea.
-CGM TO RAAF VICTORIAN airman serv-A ing in the RAF in England has been awarded the Conspicuous Gallantry Medal.
+Three petrol tanks which were pierced leaked rapidly.
+On the return flight the bomber gradually lost height and all movable equipment, including gumand ammunition was jettisoned.

+Shortly after having crossed the enemy coast the bomber was intercepted by an enemy fighter.
+The fighter was shot into the sea.

+Sydney Morning Herald Monday 19 July 1943

+CGM TO RAAF MAN

+VICTORIAN airman serv-A ing in the RAF in England has been awarded the Conspicuous Gallantry Medal.

 He is Flt.-Sgt.
 Francis Edwin Mathers, 21, pilot, of Pagewood (Vic.), and is the third Austra-lian to win the CGM.

-His bomber was attacking an enemy target, when it was heavily engaged by ground defences and repeatedly hit.
-Two engines were rendered unserviceable and the starboard alleron control was shot away.
+His bomber was attacking an enemy target, when it was heavily engaged by ground defences and ropeatedly hit.

+Two engines were rendered unserviceable and the starboard alteron centrol was shot away.

 Three petrol tanks which were pierced, leaked rapidly.
+On the homeward flight, the bomber gradually lost height and all movable equipment including guns and ammintuon were jettisoned.

+According to official reports,

-On the homeward flight, the bomber gradually lost height and all movable equipment including guns and amminition were jettisoned.
-According to official reports, Mathers displayed superb airmanship to reach an airfield near the English coast where he made a successful crash-landing.
-Two RAF air gunners were awarded DFM's for their part in bringing the bronker house. bomber home
+According to official reports, Mathers displayed superb nirman-ship to reach an airfield near the English coast where he made a suc-cessful crash-landing.

-Pilot Officer Francis Edwin Mathers
+Two RAF air gunners were award-ed DFM's for their part in bringing the bomber home.

+Army News Wednesday 21 July 1943

+The Imperial War Museum, Duxford, has an audio recording of Mathers who was inerviewed after the raid on Mulheim on 22 June 1943

-Durnbach War Cemetery, Germany CONSPICUOUS GALLANTRY MEDAL (FLYING)
+CONSPICUOUS GALLANTRY MEDAL (FLYING)